 As a peace and conflict studies major at Messiah College, you’ll be able to:

-- Customize your degree by selecting from electives in biblical and religious studies, history and sociology/anthropology
+- Customize your degree by selecting from electives in biblical and religious studies, history, sociology/anthropology and criminal justice.

 Career options for peace and conflict studies majors